-- Identify the needs of the Roma community [in the municipality/city], particularly in the areas of education, health and social care and employment;
+· Analyse the needs of the Roma community in the municipality/town, particularly in the fields of education, housing, employment, healthcare and social welfare;

-- Propose activities for improving the position of Roma to the relevant authorities, city/municipality and other bodies and organisations;
+· Propose activities aimed at improving the status of Roma in the municipality/town and other competent bodies and organizations;

-- Promote interculturalism and contribute to familiarising the local population with the Roma community
+· Promote interculturality and contribute to introducing the majority population to the Roma community.

-- A more rational use o local institutional resources;
+- More rational use of local institutional resources,

-- A better and faster accessibility of services to the beneficiaries.
+- Increased and faster availability of services to beneficiaries.

 The mobile teams act based on six-month operating plans defining the following: Duties, expected result, baseline indicators, activities, resources, time, persons responsible.
 The work methodology includes reviewing gender equality during the phase of planning, implementing and evaluating implemented activities.